Outdoor Cat Care In Winter: How To Keep Yours Safe

 Why it makes sense to provide your cat shelter

+If you care for a true outdoor cat or you support stray or feral cats, providing shelter is very important.
+(As well as offering unfrozen water and dry food.)
 Why?
 Because many of the creatures that outdoor cats hunt, like mice and small animals, are hunkered down in the winter.
 So your outdoor cat’s natural food supply is limited in very cold weather.

-Building or buying a cat shelter: what’s best for outdoor cats?
+Building or buying a cat shelter: What’s best for outdoor cats?

 You can build a permanent shelter out of wood, similar to a small doghouse, using plans that are available online.
 Or, you can buy a ready-made or easy-to-assemble cat shelter from a number of online retailers.